dendriel/rozsa-rpc/README.md

 }
 ```

-You may setup the server as follows:
+The server may be configured as follows:

 ```Java
 package com.rozsa;